COME SEE WHAT WE'VE BEEN WORKING ON

 - All admissions require a reserved arrival time.
 Once you arrive, you may stay as long as you like.

-- Museum members enjoy free admission but must reserve an arrival time as well.
+- Museum members enjoy free admission and must reserve an arrival time as well.
 Click on the "Purchase Tickets" button on this page and then sign in to receive free admission.

 - All reservations must be made on line.
 The museum will not be accepting cash payments, and guests should purchase their timed entry tickets in advance.